cintiazago-shippo/confluence-ai-kb/README.md

 - Start an interactive prompt
 - Allow you to ask questions about your documentation
 - Return AI-generated answers based on your Confluence content
+- Utilize Redis caching for faster response times on repeated queries

+**Special Commands:**
+- Type `cache` to view cache statistics and performance metrics
+- Type `quit` to exit the application

 ## Example Prompting Patterns